Simple Explanation of Night Vision Models Differences

 Gen-2+

-Newer technology, used in Generation-2+ night vision devices allows 2.5 times better light amplification than Gen 2 with better resolution and higher Signal-to-Noise ratio.
-All of these improvements ensure a better quality of the image with less noise and a brighter picture.
+Newer technology used in Generation-2+ night vision devices allows for 2.5 times greater light amplification than Gen-2, along with improved resolution and a higher Signal-to-Noise Ratio (SNR).
+These enhancements ensure better image quality with less noise and a brighter picture.
 Typical basic spec.: Gain-25,000x; SNR < 25; Resolution 52-64 lp/mm; life expectancy 10,000 Hrs.

 Photonis

-Night Vision devices built with Photonis tubes stand apart from the standard generation-based classification.
-Although some sources consider Photonis tubes as Gen-2+ devices, Photonis developed its technology in a different way, creating unfilmed light intensifying tubes with extremely clear images and Automatic Brightness Control.
-In fact, every parameter of a typical Photonis tube is higher than the same number for a typical Gen 2+ device.
-And the resolution of Photonis tubes is higher than or equal to the typical resolution of Gen-3 and Gen-3+ devices.
+Night vision devices built with Photonis tubes stand apart from the standard generation-based classification.
+Although some sources classify Photonis tubes as Gen-2+ devices, Photonis developed its technology differently, creating unfilmed light-intensifying tubes with exceptionally clear images and Automatic Brightness Control.
+In fact, every parameter of a typical Photonis tube exceeds that of a typical Gen-2+ device.
+Additionally, the resolution of Photonis tubes is equal to or higher than the typical resolution of Gen-3 and Gen-3+ devices.
 Typical basic spec.: Gain-up to 50,000x; SNR < 30; Resolution 64-78 lp/mm; life expectancy 12,000 – 14,000 Hrs.

 MIL Spec grade Gen-3 Thin-Filmed

-This technology is a significant step up from Gen 2+.
-It is often used by militaries.
-Gen 3 devices handle low-light conditions better than Gen 2+.
-They provide cleaner and brighter images being better in every department including increased tube life expectancy.
+This technology is a significant step up from Gen-2+ and is often used by militaries.
+Gen-3 devices handle low-light conditions better than Gen-2+, providing cleaner and brighter images, being better in every aspect, including increased tube life expectancy.
 Typical basic spec.: Gain- up to 70,000x; SNR < 35; Resolution 64-72 lp/mm; life expectancy up to15,000 Hrs.

 MIL Spec grade Gen-3+ Unfilmed

-This is the best night vision technology developed to date, and it is often used by special ops.
-Gen 3+ Unfilmed devices provide the cleanest and the brightest images with the best resolution.
+This is the most advanced night vision technology developed to date and is often used by special ops.
+Gen-3+ Unfilmed devices provide the cleanest, brightest images with the highest resolution.
 They also handle low-light conditions better than any other generation of night vision.
-They have the longest detection and recognition ranges and are the most reliable and very durable.
+These devices offer the longest detection and recognition ranges and are the most reliable and very durable.
 Typical basic spec.: Gain- up to 80,000x; SNR < 40; Resolution 64-82 lp/mm; life expectancy 12,000 – 14,000 Hrs.

 OPTIONAL FEATURES: